 You can read some general NHS guidance on visiting healthcare inpatient settings.pdf [pdf] 89KB

 If you need help in a mental health crisis during the COVID-19 pandemic outside office hours please contact our crisis team: Help in a crisis

 For other medical advice and support contact your GP or visit NHS 111

 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

 If you are looking to visit the Hospital with a child or young person, please take a look at this film which explains all about child visits including the child visitor accreditation process and what happens when you visit with a young person.
 The film also gives a tour of the Child Visiting Suite, which is the only area a young person will visit whilst at the Hospital.

 The patient will submit a written request.
 The clinical team will help him/her to do this.

-If you have any questions about a child visiting the Hospital, please contact your social worker or phone the Visitors Centre.
+If you have any questions about a child visiting the Hospital, please contact your social worker or phone the Family and Volunteer Support Service.